Skip to main content

 FROM tableB;

-Like UNION, both queries must return the same number of columns with compatible data types.
+Like UNION, both queries must return the same number of columns, and their data types must be compatible.

 Example: CodeFriends Users in Two Years